Main content

 Good hair day by @cesar4styles

-How to Care for Your Locs
+How To Care for Your Locs

 When your locs are brand new, it’s crucial to manipulate them as little as possible, as that may hinder the locing process.
 For best results, consult your loctician about how long you should wait before washing and conditioning your locs.
 Frett recommends waiting anywhere from three to six weeks, depending on the texture of your hair.
 While you wait for your locs to mature, you can manage any scalp itch with a few cotton swabs and witch hazel.

-Shampoo
+Step 1: Shampoo

-Condition
+Step 2: Condition

 Shampooing your locs is a no-brainer, but there’s been some debate about whether you should condition locs.
 Those against conditioning worry the conditioner will soften the locs too much, causing them to unravel, but Frett says you can and should condition your locs—as long as you have the right conditioner.

-“You want to choose a lightweight and residue-free conditioner to avoid build-up.
-Leave-in conditioners are also great to avoid build-up but provide moisture retention,” she explains.
+“You want to choose a lightweight and residue-free conditioner to avoid buildup.
+Leave-in conditioners are also great to avoid buildup but provide moisture retention,” she explains.
 “My conditioner of choice is Matrix Food For Soft Hydrating Conditioner.”

-Dry
+Step 3: Dry

 Good hair day by @pekelariley